stevn/conan_editable_test/README.md

 Conan fails to find the library prj_a_comp for that component.

-### Workaround: Build component-based project B with component-based project A in Conan cache
+### Workaround 1: use Conan cache, not editable mode

 In order to build component-based project B, we can turn off the editable mode of component-based project A.